topfreegames/libpitaya/README.md

 Libpitaya is currently under development and is not yet ready for production use.
 We are working on tests and better documentation and we'll update the project as soon as possible.

+Libpitaya C# binding for 4.0.0 and above require Unity 2019.3 to work.

 # Libpitaya

 Libpitaya is a SDK for building clients for projects using the pitaya game server framework and is built on top of [libpomelo2](https://github.com/NetEase/libpomelo2)